Moons of Jupiter: Digital telescopic observations

 In 2016, while surveying for distant trans-Neptunian objects with the Magellan Telescopes, Sheppard enticingly observed a region of the sky located near Jupiter, enticing him to search for Jovian irregular moons as a detour.
 In collaboration with Chadwick Trujillo and David Tholen, Sheppard continued surveying around Jupiter from 2016 to 2018 using the Cerro Tololo Observatory's 4.0 m Víctor M. Blanco Telescope and Mauna Kea Observatory's 8.2 m Subaru Telescope.
 In the process, Sheppard's team recovered several lost moons of Jupiter from 2003 to 2011 and reported two new Jovian irregular moons in June 2017.
 Then in July 2018, Sheppard's team announced ten more irregular moons confirmed from 2016 to 2018 observations, bringing Jupiter's known moon count to 79.
 Among these was Valetudo, which has an unusually distant prograde orbit that crosses paths with the retrograde irregular moons.
 Several more unidentified Jovian irregular satellites were detected in Sheppard's 2016–2018 search, but were too faint for follow-up confirmation.

 From November 2021 to January 2023, Sheppard discovered thirteen more irregular moons of Jupiter and confirmed them in archival survey imagery from 2003 to 2018, bringing the total count to 92.
 Among these was S/2018 J 4, a highly inclined prograde moon that is now known to be in same orbital grouping as the moon Carpo, which was previously thought to be solitary.
 On 22 February 2023, Sheppard announced three more moons discovered in a 2022 survey, now bringing Jupiter's total known moon count to 95.
 In a February 2023 interview with NPR, Sheppard noted that he and his team are currently tracking even more moons of Jupiter, which should place Jupiter's moon count over 100 once confirmed over the next two years.
-On 30 April 2025, the Minor planet Center announced two additional moons of Jupiter, bringing the count to 97.
+On 30 April 2025, the Minor Planet Center announced two additional moons of Jupiter, bringing the count to 97.
+In 2026, the Minor Planet Center announced four moons of Jupiter on March 16 and an additional fourteen more on April 9, bringing the count to 115.

-Many more irregular moons of Jupiter will inevitably be discovered in the future, especially after the beginning of deep sky surveys by the upcoming Vera C. Rubin Observatory and Nancy Grace Roman Space Telescope in the mid-2020s.
+Many more irregular moons of Jupiter will inevitably be discovered in the future, especially after the beginning of deep sky surveys by the Vera C. Rubin Observatory and Nancy Grace Roman Space Telescope in the mid-2020s.
 The Rubin Observatory's 8.4 m aperture telescope and 3.5 square-degree field of view will probe Jupiter's irregular moons down to diameters of 1 km at apparent magnitudes of 24.5, with the potential of increasing the known population by up to tenfold.
 Likewise, the Roman Space Telescope's 2.4 m aperture and 0.28 square-degree field of view will probe Jupiter's irregular moons down to diameters of 0.3 km at magnitude 27.7, with the potential of discovering approximately 1,000 Jovian moons above this size.
 Discovering these many irregular satellites will help reveal their population's size distribution and impact histories, which will place further constraints to how the Solar System formed.